guid-empty/sqflite_entities/README.md

 ## Field mapping

-Above, for the Profile entity, we used the *TEXT* data type, which is used by default, if we do not specify otherwise.
+Above, for the Profile entity, we used the *TEXT* data type to store entity fields.
+This data type is used by default, if we do not specify otherwise.

 But we can specify any of the supported Sqlite data types using the SqlField annotation on the fieldType field: